llewellyn-kevin/willow/README.md

 no lifecycle hooks, counts, or different methods for accessing.
 They merely have a definition method and Faker instance.

+Potentially add a field that allows the user to make an 'id' field optional.
+This likely won't actually be needed, request data for mocked calls rarely needs to be that accurate, but POST requests usually won't want an ID, but PUT/DELETE does.
+Maybe nothing that specific, maybe allow the user to mark any field as optional and just pass in an array of optional fields to include.
+But again, this is probably overthinking things.
+This data doesn't actually get sent anywhere, it just gets spat back out at the user.

 ```php
 <?php